gnair60/EnviroDataPipeline-AzureAirflow/README.md

 ## Conclusion
-The project demonstrated that our machine learning model’s weather predictions align with predictions from reliable weather forecasting platforms, showcasing the potential of our data analysis and machine learning approach.
+The project successfully demonstrated the power of data engineering and machine learning in analyzing environmental sensor data to predict weather patterns.
+By delivering accurate forecasts and valuable insights, it highlights the potential of data-driven approaches for informed environmental decision-making.